Share this post

 Avocado Sizes

 Avocados come in different sizes which can be anywhere from a 32 to a 70 count.
 There’s even a flex-pack, and that’s simply the number of avocados per 20-pound case.
 So, again, like every other fruit, the lower the number, the bigger the avocado…and the bigger the price tag.
-So, if you’re making guacamole you may want to consider using a 70 count #2, a little bit will go a long way and again, this is what you can do to help your food cost.
+So, if you’re making guacamole you may want to consider using a 70 count #2, a little bit will go a long way–and again, this is what you can do to help your food cost.

 The Hass Avocado

-The Hass avocado accounts for 95% of all the avocados grown in California.
-This avocado was developed by a postman named Rudolph Hass; it’s the industry standard and all Hass avocados are derived from his first tree.
 The Hass avocado performs well, it ripens great, it grows fast, it’s just an all-around perfect avocado.
 There are many varieties of avocados grown, but the Hass reigns supreme due to its high oil content that results in a desirable creamy texture.

 The Florida or Caribbean Avocado